University of Georgia Automated External Defibrillator (AED) Program Guidelines

 Office of Emergency Preparedness

-View Official Policy: Automated External Defibrillator AED Program Guidelines Policy
+View policy pdf: Automated External Defibrillator AED Program Guidelines Policy

 The University of Georgia (UGA) is committed to providing a safe and healthy environment for all faculty, staff, students, parents, and visitors to the University.
 To that end, the objective of the UGA Automated External Defibrillator (AED) Program is to establish a campus-wide oversight committee and to develop appropriate guidelines to ensure consistency in purchasing, placement, training, maintenance, and departmental oversight of AEDs on UGA properties.